I took a look again into the world of stem cell supplements since it’s been a few years.

 There’s not much foundation for them and they cost a bundle.

-The main claims of these supplements is that they’ll either make you as a patient have more stem cells, happier stem cells, or aid in stem cells differentiating into the desired cell type.
-Other claims include anti-inflammatory and anti-aging properties
+The main claim of these supplements is that they’ll make you have more stem cells.
+Sometimes they claim to make you have happier stem cells.
+Others claim the pills aid in stem cells differentiating into the desired cell type.
+We are seeing more stem cell supplements claim anti-aging effects in the last few years.

-A big surprise for me was that searching Clinicaltrials.gov finds many studies of the effects of specific supplements on stem cells, but little data.
-One that did have data was focused on a supplement called NutraStem and tested its effects on CD133+ or CD34+ cells as compared to a placebo.
+A big surprise for me was that searching Clinicaltrials.gov finds many studies on stem cells and supplements.
+But there is little data.
+One study that did have data was focused on a supplement called NutraStem.
+It tested effects on CD133+ or CD34+ cells as compared to a placebo.
 It didn’t seem to work.

-There is no evidence of supposed stem cell eye supplements benefiting eyes or vision either.
+There is no evidence of supposed stem cell eye supplements benefiting eyes or vision either (more below).

 Supplement ads & products